nirgn975/portfolio/content/posts/2020/releasing-software-is-hard.md

 ---
-title: "Releasing Software Is Hard!"
+title: "Releasing Software Is Hard!
+Is it?"
 subtitle: ""
 date: 2020-12-01T09:00:00+03:00
 lastmod: 2020-12-01T09:00:00+03:00